do-kevin/my-workspace/README.md

 $ sudo -u postgres psql
 ```

 When I tried to log into my postgres superuser in pgAdmin, it threw me errors.
-So just incase, you may as well change or renter your password again,
+So just incase, you may as well change or reenter your password again,
 ```
 postgres=# \password postgres
 ```